-Last updated: April 2, 2026
+Last updated: May 26, 2026

 What Do Horses Eat?
-(Simple Breakdown)
+The Simple Breakdown

 Horses eat primarily forage — grass and hay — which should make up at least 1.5–2% of their body weight daily, according to AAEP nutrition guidelines.
 Grain and supplements are added only when needed for energy, growth, or specific health conditions.
 For most pleasure horses, quality hay, fresh water, and free-choice salt is a complete diet.

-Forage (hay + grass): 80–100% of the diet by volume — 1.5–2.5% of body weight daily
+- Forage (hay + grass): 80–100% of the diet by volume — 1.5–2.5% of body weight daily

-Grain / concentrates: 0–20% — only for horses in moderate to hard work
+- Grain / concentrates: 0–20% — only for horses in moderate to hard work

-Water: 8–20+ gallons daily depending on workload and temperature
+- Water: 8–20+ gallons daily depending on workload and temperature

-Salt: Free-choice loose salt or block — all horses, every day
+- Salt: Free-choice loose salt or block — all horses, every day

-Supplements: Only to fill documented gaps — most horses on good hay need very few
+- Supplements: Only to fill documented gaps — most horses on good hay need very few

 How a Horse’s Digestive System Shapes What It Eats

 Everything about how horses should be fed follows directly from how their digestive system works.
 Horses are hindgut fermenters — meaning most of their fiber digestion happens in the cecum and large colon, not the stomach.
 This creates two important constraints every feeding decision has to respect.
-For a full explanation of equine digestive anatomy, see our horse digestion guide.
+For a full explanation of equine digestive anatomy, see the horse digestion guide.

 Second, the hindgut fermentation process depends on a stable microbial population.
 Sudden dietary changes — switching hay types abruptly, dramatically increasing grain, or giving access to lush spring pasture overnight — disrupt that microbial balance and can trigger colic or laminitis.

-Hay: The Foundation of Every Horse’s Diet
+Hay — The Foundation of Every Horse’s Diet

 Hay is what horses eat more than anything else, and choosing the right type matters.
 The two broad categories are grass hay and legume hay, and most horses do best on a combination or on grass hay alone.